 Analysis / Bias

-SocialistWorker.org publishes articles and analyses of current events in the world and USA from a Marxist perspective.
-Typically, their analysis and articles are well sourced and they utilize credible sources such as PBS, Jacobin www.bls.gov. http://cepr.net. and the Washington Post.
+SocialistWorker.org publishes articles and analyses of current events in the world and the USA from a Marxist perspective.
+Typically, their analysis and articles are well-sourced and they utilize credible sources such as PBS, Jacobin www.bls.gov. http://cepr.net. and the Washington Post.
 SocialistWorker.org also uses loaded language in their headlines and the body of the article that favors the left, such as “Who will go bust in the Trumponomics casino?”
 They occasionally utilize less known sources such as itsaboutfreedom.org and rarely a factually mixed source such as CNN.

 A factual search reveals they have not made any false claims.